jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 An analogy is a mind that has just woken up.
 In the beginning, the mind is slow to think as it still has inertia.
 But after a few minutes, it starts thinking faster until it reaches its normal speed.
 Upon reaching normal speed, the entities in that mind then *graduate* to another mind that would have also just woken up.
 In this way, minds evolve and go up the evolutionary ladder.

-Instead of the material Big Bang of Physics, the Metaphysics of Things in Superphysics leads to either*:
+Instead of the material Big Bang of Physics, the universe in Superphysics began as either*:
 - a Big Wakeup of the mind of [Brahma](https://en.wikipedia.org/wiki/Brahma) that 'thinks' of the universe
   - This is our explanation to people who are open-minded and not allergic to Asian or spiritual ideas
 - a Big Bootup of a giant Matrix program that 'generates' the universe